juniorschmitz/robotframework-stack/notes.md

 A great example is erasing all data used on the test environment and creating it again when running regression tests, as the test environment is a sandbox environment, we should be able to clean it and create new data as needed.

+## Container/Docker in Docker
+The containers should be root, if not, the container is going to ask sudo permissions and the build is going to fail In some installations, this problem occurs, and it is not possible to run Jenkins pipelines using Docker containers as agents, there is another way for using Jenkins in containers below.

+## Another way for creating the Jenkins Container
+docker network create skynet
+docker volume create jenkins-data docker pull jenkinsci/blueocean
+### Linux
+docker container run --name jenkins-blueocean --detach \
+  --network skynet -u root \
+  --volume jenkins-data:/var/jenkins_home \
+  --volume /var/run/docker.sock:/var/run/docker.sock \
+  --publish 8080:8080 --publish 50000:50000 jenkinsci/blueocean
+### Windows
+docker container run --name jenkins-blueocean --detach ^ --network skynet -u root ^
+  --volume jenkins-data:/var/jenkins_home ^
+  --volume /var/run/docker.sock:/var/run/docker.sock ^
+  --publish 8080:8080 --publish 50000:50000 jenkinsci/blueocean
+### Verify
+docker ps
+### Enter the container and get the secret
+docker exec -it jenkins-blueocean bash cat /var/jenkins_home/secrets/initialAdminPassword